Dodgers vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on an 11-game hitting streak in this matchup.
-During his last 10 outings he is batting .350 with a double, five home runs, four walks and six RBI.
+- Acuna will look for his 13th straight game with a hit in this matchup.
+During his last 10 outings he is hitting .325 with two doubles, four home runs, five walks and five RBI.

 Acuna Recent Games